Skip to content

 Written as '# Types' prior to Tact 1.6

-The first section introduces the present structures, i.e. some of the composite types, Structs and Messages that are declared or imported directly in the contract code, as well as those exposed from the Core standard library.
+The first section introduces the present structures, i.e., some of the composite types, Structs and Messages declared or imported directly in the contract code, as well as those exposed from the Core standard library.

-Along with the number of structures present, each of the Structs and Messages are described with their respective signatures and TL-B schemas, which include the message opcodes.
+Along with the number of structures present, each of the Structs and Messages is described with its respective signature and TL-B schemas, which include the message opcodes.

 For example: